Erastus Wiman

 Erastus Wiman (21 April 1834 – 9 February 1904) was a Canadian journalist and businessman who later moved to the United States.
-He is best known as a developer in the New York City borough of Staten Island.
+He is best known as a developer in the New York City borough of Staten Island, a founder of whiskey producer Canadian Club, and owner of the New York Metropolitans baseball team.

 Biography

-Wiman was born in Churchville, Upper Canada (now part of Ontario) on April 21, 1834 to Erastus Wyman and Therese Amelia née Matthews.
+Wiman was born in Churchville, Upper Canada (now part of Ontario) on April 21, 1834, the only son of Erastus Wyman and Therese Amelia née Matthews.

 Wiman's first job was at the North American in Toronto (not to be confused with the Philadelphia-based paper) at age 16, as an apprentice printer for a salary of $1.50 a week for his first cousin Hon.
 Sir William MacDougall (whose mother Hannah was Therese's sister) and was a founding father of Canadian Confederation.
 After four years, he worked as a reporter and later the business editor for the Toronto Globe.
 He moved into business for R.G.
 Dun and Co., becoming the manager of the company's Ontario branch at age 26.
 At age 33, he was transferred to New York and would become general manager of the company (at this point known as Dun, Barlow & Co.)
 The firm would later be called Dun, Wiman & Co.
 He became president of the Great Northwestern Telegraph Company of Canada in 1881.

 In the late 19th-century, Wiman emerged as a major developer in the New York City borough of Staten Island.
 As the president of the Staten Island Railway Co. and the St. George Ferry to Manhattan, Wiman pushed to make the borough the center of the Baltimore and Ohio Railroad's New York operations, and was also involved in one of the early proposals to connect Staten Island to the other four boroughs of the city via a rail tunnel.
 Wiman later constructed an amusement park near St. George Ferry Terminal, and purchased the Metropolitan Baseball Club which he relocated to the neighborhood.
-He owned several properties on the island, including a country home on Hylan Boulevard in Eltingville previously owned by Central Park designer Frederick Law Olmsted.
+He owned several properties on the island, including a country home on Hylan Boulevard in Eltingville named Olmsted–Beil House, previously owned by Central Park designer Frederick Law Olmsted.

 In 1893, Wiman went into bankruptcy, proceeded by the turnover of several entities he owned into the hands of others.
 In 1894, Wiman was arrested for forgery after attempting to cash a $5,000 check from R.G.
 Dunn made out to a false name.
 He was found guilty in 1895 (though the conviction was overturned on appeal), and would relinquish his fortune after lawsuits by his creditors.
 Wiman suffered a stroke in 1901, and died at his home in St. George in 1904.